heartcombo/has_scope/README.md

 - The current scope chain
 - The value of the scope to apply

 > 💡 We suggest you name the first argument depending on how you're using _HasScope_.
 If it's the controller, use the word "controller".
-If it's a query object for example, use "query", or something meaningful for that context.
+If it's a query object for example, use "query", or something meaningful for that context (or simply use "context").
 In the following examples, we'll use controller for simplicity.

 ```ruby
 has_scope :category do |controller, scope, value|